June 21, 2023

 In a traditionally opaque reporting landscape, ESG benchmarks are an essential tool for private market investors analyzing data from portfolio companies.
 ESG benchmarks provide necessary context to help investors and portfolio companies understand what their data means and how to act on it.

 Novata recently launched Novata Benchmarks, the private markets’ broadest collection of ESG benchmarks.
 With 50 universal benchmarks and more than 200 sector-specific benchmarks for the 2022 reporting period, this release provides investors with critical insights to move the needle on the metrics that matter.
+(Updated as of July 2024: Novata now offers 3000+ benchmarks for the 2023 reporting period.)

 Harry Mallinson, Head of Data Science at Novata, has played a fundamental role in the development of Novata Benchmarks.
 In this Q&A, he shares more about the launch, the value of ESG benchmarks for private markets, and the future of data analytics at Novata.